dylnmccfry/silver-peak/README.md

 - *orchestrator_fqdn* -> Your orchestrator FQDN.
 - *new_dhcp_servers* -> List of DHCP servers to overwrite all existing servers.
 This will delete all the current servers and replace them with the ones in this list.

+### replace_all_dhcp_helpers_specific_interfaces.py ##
+Create a file named **ids.csv** and fill it in with the Silver Peak ID and the subnet of the interface you want to update the helpers.
+For example it should look like this:

+999.NE,10.202.101.0/24
+123.NE,10.202.103.0/24
+321.NE,10.10.10.0/24

+The first value is the ID of the silver peak, and the second value is the subnet of the interface you want to update the DHCP helpers on.
+So in this example it will only change the helpers on the interfaces in the subnet 10.202.101.0/24, 10.202.103.0/24, 10.10.10.0/24.
+It will loop through each interface until there's a match, if there is no match, the config makes no changes.